The Zen of Gardening

 Our membership represents myriad types of gardening interests and skill levels.
 Program topics address the various needs of members as well as the latest trends in gardening and landscape design.
 Consideration is always given to supporting environmental responsibility.

 The Bartram Garden Club encourages members and the general public to enroll in garden study courses sponsored by FFGC and NGC.
 Through National Garden Clubs we provide a broad spectrum of gardening related studies for NGC credit.
-Gardening Studies, Landscape Design and Environmental Studies are three separate series of courses offered to affiliate members.
+Gardening Schools, Landscape Design and Environmental Studies are three separate series of courses offered to affiliate members.
 Check our web site often for dates of upcoming courses.

 The Bartram Garden Club programs primarily focus on culinary gardening, landscape design and container gardening.